Finnish Civil War: Red and White terror

 The Red Guards executed influential Whites, including politicians, major landowners, industrialists, police officers, civil servants and teachers as well as White Guards.
 Ten priests of the Evangelical Lutheran Church and 90 moderate socialists were killed.
 The number of executions varied over the war months, peaking in February as the Reds secured power, but March saw low counts because the Reds could not seize new areas outside of the original frontlines.
 The numbers rose again in April as the Reds aimed to leave Finland.
 The two major centres for Red Terror were Toijala and Kouvola, where 300–350 Whites were executed between February and April 1918.

 The White Guards executed Red Guard and party leaders, Red troops, socialist members of the Finnish Parliament and local Red administrators, and workers.
 The numbers varied over the months as the Whites conquered southern Finland.
 Comprehensive White Terror started with their general offensive in March 1918 and increased constantly.
 It peaked at the end of the war and declined and ceased after the enemy troops had been transferred to prison camps.
 During the high point of the executions, between the end of April and the beginning of May, 200 Reds were shot per day.
-White Terror was decisive against Russian soldiers who assisted the Finnish Reds, and several Russian non-socialist civilians were killed in the Vyborg massacre, the aftermath of the Battle of Vyborg.
+White Terror was decisive against Russian soldiers who assisted the Finnish Reds, and several Russian non-socialist civilians were killed in the Viipuri massacre, the aftermath of the Battle of Viipuri.

-In total, 1,650 Whites died as a result of Red Terror, while around 10,000 Reds perished by White Terror, which turned into political cleansing.
+In total, 1,500 Whites died as a result of Red Terror, while around 8,750 Reds perished by White Terror, which turned into political cleansing.
 White victims have been recorded exactly, while the number of Red troops executed immediately after battles remains unclear.
 Together with the harsh prison-camp treatment of the Reds during 1918, the executions inflicted the deepest mental scars on the Finns, regardless of their political allegiance.
 Some of those who carried out the killings were traumatised, a phenomenon that was later documented.